 When you think of toilets what comes to mind?
 Poo?
 Wee?
 Smelliness?
 Does the whole subject of toilets make you laugh?
 Well, take a second to imagine what life would be like without safe access to a toilet.

-For 2.3 billion people around the globe, that is a reality.
+For 4.2 billion people around the globe, that is a reality.
+That's more than half the global population.

 Today is World Toilet Day.
 It's an awareness day organised by the United Nations - a worldwide organisation, that brings countries together to talk about, and try to agree on, world issues.